 During menopause, reduced natural lubrication and thinning vaginal tissue can lead to vaginal dryness.
 This can be uncomfortable in any situation and it can lead to very painful sex.
-Unlike lubrication, vaginal moisturizers, like Replens Moisturizer, soak into the tissue and help replenish natural vaginal moisture for 3 to 4 days.
+Unlike lubrication, vaginal moisturizers like Replens Moisturizer soak into the tissue and help replenish natural vaginal moisture for three to four days.
 Use one regularly to help eliminate symptoms of vaginal dryness.

 Even if you use a vaginal moisturizer regularly, a little extra lubrication never hurts when you’re ready for intimacy.
 Keep some in your nightstand or someplace handy for when it’s needed.
 Replens Silky Smooth Lubricant is silicone-based, which lasts longer than water-based lubricants.

 Perimenopause can last several years and your periods may be extremely infrequent during that time, making you think you can no longer become pregnant.
 The truth is, you can still get pregnant until you have completely transitioned into menopause, so make sure you still have some form of contraception on hand until your doctor gives you the all clear if you don’t want to add to your household.

 7. Blotting papers